gardener/machine-controller-manager/docs/proposals/initialize-machine.md

 We will split the fulfilment of this overall need into 2 stages of implementation.

-1. **Stage-A**: Support post-VM creation initialization logic in implementations of `Driver.CreateMachine` by permitting provider implementors to add initialization logic after VM creation, return with special new error code `codes.Initialization` for post-VM errors and correspondingly support a new machine operation stage `InstanceInitialization`.
+1. **Stage-A**: Support post-VM creation initialization logic of the instance suing a proposed `Driver.InitializeMachine` by permitting provider implementors to add initialization logic after VM creation, return with special new error code `codes.Initialization` for initialization errors and correspondingly support a new machine operation stage `InstanceInitialization` which will be updated in the machine `LastOperation`.
 The [triggerCreationFlow](https://github.com/gardener/machine-controller-manager/blob/rel-v0.50/pkg/util/provider/machinecontroller/machine.go#L310) - a reconciliation sub-flow of the MCM responsible for orchestrating instance creation and updating machine status will be changed to support this behaviour.

 2. **Stage-B**: Introduction of `Driver.UpdateMachine` and enhancing the MCM, MCM providers and gardener extension providers to support hot update of instances through `Driver.UpdateMachine`.
 The MCM [triggerUpdationFlow](https://github.com/gardener/machine-controller-manager/blob/v0.50.1/pkg/util/provider/machinecontroller/machine.go#L531) - a reconciliation sub-flow of the MCM which is supposed to be responsible for orchestrating instance update - but currently not used, will be updated to invoke the provider `Driver.UpdateMachine` on hot-updates to to the `Machine` object